Most people come to yoga to improve their flexibility, but through practice, they uncover much more.

-I am a physiotherapist, yoga teacher, wellness advocate and educator.
+I am a sports physiotherapist, yoga teacher, strength coach and educator.
 I am equal parts nerd, jock and hippie.
-In becoming a yoga teacher I did not turn vegetarian, nor did I cease having the occasional beer with my mates.
+In becoming a yoga teacher, I did not turn vegetarian, nor did I cease having a drink with my mates.
 I love the outdoors especially when that involves the ocean.
 Surfing is undoubtedly my number one pastime.

 I believe we can do things better in health.

 My consultations prioritise identifying not only the problem but also the underlying causes, before outlining a clear path to optimised health.
 As an adolescent athlete, I was a frequent user of physiotherapy services and I saw first-hand what physiotherapy could do for injury management and athletic performance.